 Preserving the Bridge

 The life of a dental bridge can surpass 10 years with good home care, according to 1-800-DENTIST.
 One of the reasons bridges fail earlier than this is because cavities can form in the crowned teeth.
 So, a proper oral routine should include brushing, flossing and regular dental checkups to ensure even "bridged" teeth are in perfect health.
-Be sure to use a toothpaste, such as Colgate TotalSF Advanced Deep Clean, to protect against this hidden decay.
+Be sure to use a toothpaste to protect against this hidden decay.

 If you think you need a dental bridge procedure, or if you have other oral health concerns, make an appointment with your dentist for a consultation.